-- Stepford Smiler: She's upbeat and loyal to her city-state, but is conflicted by their backwards treatment of magical ability.
+- She's upbeat and loyal to her city-state, but is conflicted by their backwards treatment of magical ability.

-- Her (now non-canon) judgment reveals her to be having been forcibly given to the Demacian military at her parents' wishes while she was 13.
-She then says herself she wants to join the League (and thereby serve Demacia) because she has nothing else.
-And now combine this fact with her laugh emote.
+- Her previous lore before the mass Continuity Reboot was even worse — she was revealed to have been forcibly given to the Demacian military at her parents' wishes while she was 13, ad during her judgement, she claimed herself that she wanted to join the League (and thereby serve Demacia) because she has nothing else.

 - Toast of Tardiness: Her homeguard animation for her Battle Academia skins have her running while holding her books, and having a piece of toast in her mouth, as though she was running late for her classes.

 - Token Wholesome: Noted by many for being the one of the most sensibly dressed females.

 - Took a Level in Badass: In Issue 5 of the comic, Lux receives her iconic staff as thanks for leading a group of mages to safety.
 After Garen confronts the group, and Lux helps him come to terms with the fact that his sister is a mage, she uses her staff to blow open the tunnel that Sylas had since collapsed to cover his escape.